ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-Date corresponding to the numbe of days passed since year zero.
+Date corresponding to the number of days passed since year zero.

 **Example**